DNA breakthrough ends wait to catch Yolande Waddington killer

 Despite this, he was arrested for the murder.
 But without the blood match, police were unable to gather enough evidence to charge him.

-Detectives now believe Burgess may have got someone else to give a sample on his behalf or it was incorrectly labelled.'No mistakes'
+Detectives now believe Burgess may have got someone else to give a sample on his behalf or it was incorrectly labelled.

 Less than six months later, in April 1967, the tiny village was rocked again with the double murder of nine-year-old girls Jeanette Wigmore and Jacqueline Williams.